hdavid16/InventoryManagement.jl/docs/src/model.md

 - Replenishment orders can only be satisfied with current on-hand inventory or available production capacity.
 - Commited production orders count towards the inventory position of the downstream node, even if they haven't yet shipped (due to production lead time).
 - Production lead times are fixed and independent of the amount being produced.
 - Backlogging is allowed at all nodes.
-When `reallocation = true`, the unfulfilled quantity from the lowest priority supplier is added to the highest priority supplier request in the next period.
+When `reallocation = true`, the unfulfilled quantity from the lowest priority supplier is added to the highest priority supplier request in the next period. *Note:* Unfulfilled requests are currently penalized at `market` nodes only.
+However, this can be changed in a new release by passing an unfulfilled penalty parameter in th metadata of each node.
 - Transportation costs are paid to a third party (not a node in the network).

 ## Model Limitations